TanStack/table/docs/guide/column-defs.md

 ## Column Definitions Guide

+> Note: This guide is about setting up column definitions for your table and NOT about the actual [`column`](../columns) objects that are generated within the table instance.

 Column defs are the single most important part of building a table.
 They are responsible for:

 - Building the underlying data model that will be used for everything including sorting, filtering, grouping, etc.